Turmeric Detox Broth- a naturally healing, soothing and comforting, Ayurvedic soup that is highly customizable to your needs. Vegan and GF adaptable!

 - 4 cups veggie or chicken stock

-- 1-3 teaspoons apple cider vinegar – or lime juice or lemon juice ( to taste)
+- Squeeze of lime juice or lemon juice ( to taste) or 1-2 teaspoons apple cider vinegar ( to taste)

 Other Soup Options: